 The Board, the AIFM and the Portfolio Manager consider maintaining good communications with shareholders and engaging with larger shareholders through meetings and presentations a key priority.
 Shareholders are informed by the publication of annual and half year reports which include financial statements.
 These reports are supplemented by the daily release of the net asset value per share to the London Stock Exchange and the publication of monthly fact sheets.
-All this information including interviews with the Portfolio Manager is available on the Company's website at www.finsburyqt.com.
+All this information including interviews with the Portfolio Manager is available on the Company's website at www.finsburygt.com.

 The Board is also keen that the Annual General Meeting ("AGM") be a participative event for all shareholders.
 The Portfolio Manager makes a presentation and shareholders are encouraged to attend.
-The Chairmen of the Board and of the Company's Committees attend the AGM and are available to respond to queries and concerns from shareholders.
+The Chairman and all other directors attend the AGM and are available to respond to any queries or concerns of shareholders.
 At least 20 working days' notice of the AGM is given to shareholders and separate resolutions are proposed in relation to each substantive issue.
-Shareholders may submit questions for the AGM in advance of the meeting or make general enquiries of the Company via the Company Secretary.
+Shareholders may submit questions for the AGM in advance of the meeting or make general enquiries of the Company via the Company

+Secretary.
 The Directors make themselves available after the AGM to meet shareholders.

 Where the vote is decided on a show of hands, the proxy votes received are relayed to the meeting and subsequently published on the Company's website.
 Proxy forms have a 'vote withheld' option.
-The notice of the next AGM sets out the business of the AGM together with the full text of any special resolutions and begins on page 77.
+The notice of the forthcoming Annual General Meeting sets out the business of the Annual General Meeting together with the full text of any special resolutions and begins on page 83.